Last Updated on August 4, 2024 by Soumya

 Rooftop restaurants & bars

 Some of the best views of Istanbul are from rooftop restaurants and bars spread all over the city.
-You are really missing out if you are not eating at a rooftop restaurant in Istanbul with a gorgeous view!
-Because those are truly the best places to be in Istanbul.
+You are really missing out if you are not eating at a rooftop restaurant with a gorgeous view! because those are truly the best places to be in Istanbul.

 Bosphorus cruise

-Don’t miss a Bosphorus cruise when visiting Istanbul because that’ll show you some of the best places in the city.
+When visiting Istanbul, don’t miss a Bosphorus cruise, which will show you some of the best places in the city.

-Whether you sign up for a sunset cruise on a luxurious yacht, opt for a dinner cruise accompanied by a professional dance performance, or join a good, old Bosphorus and Golden Horn cruise in the day, you’ll see some of the prettiest places in Istanbul on your ride.
+Whether you sign up for a sunset cruise on a luxurious yacht or opt for a dinner cruise accompanied by a professional dance performance, you’ll see some of Istanbul’s prettiest places on your ride.

 Princes Islands